 The lining of the middle ear keeps moist by making a watery liquid.
 Sometimes this becomes thick and ‘gluggy’ like ‘glue’.
-When this happens it is called ‘glue ear’; officially Otitis Media with Effusion or Mucoid Otitis Media.
+When this happens it is called ‘glue ear’.
+The official name is Otitis Media with Effusion or Mucoid Otitis Media.

 How did the ‘glue’ get there?

 The middle ear connects to the back of the nose by the Eustachian tube.
-This Eustachian tube is normally closed, but opens for a moment with each swallow or yawn that we do.
+This Eustachian tube is closed, and opens for a moment with each swallow or yawn that we do.
 At that moment, a bubble of air can enter the middle ear and excess liquid empties out.
-If the lining of the Eustachian tube is swollen when a child has a severe cold, or particularly if the child has allergic rhinitis (nasal allergy), the tube can become blocked.
-Similarly if the muscles to open the tube do not work properly (as happens often in a child with a cleft palate) the tube may not work properly.
+The tube can become blocked if the lining of the Eustachian tube is swollen.
+This happens when a child has a severe cold, or if your child has allergic rhinitis (nasal allergy).
+If the muscles that open the tube do not work (as happens often in a child with a cleft palate) the tube may not work properly.
 In these situations the fluid cannot empty out, accumulates and in time thickens to ‘glue’.
 Infections can form in the ‘glue’ (fluid).

 Children living with smokers are much more likely to suffer ‘glue ear’.